MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-embed-report-spo.md

 | Show Nav Pane |Shows or hides the page nav pane. |
 | Show Filter Pane |Shows or hides the filter pane. |

-## Reports that do not load
+## Reports that don't load

-If your report does not load within the Power BI web part, you may see the following message:
+If your report doesn't load within the Power BI web part, you may see the following message:

 ![This content isn't available message](media/service-embed-report-spo/powerbi-sharepoint-report-not-found.png)